-To be eligible for Amazon Brand Registry, your brand must have an active registered trademark in each country where you wish to enroll.
+Next, you have to create an account through Amazon Brand Registry.
+Amazon will ask for your registered Trademark Number as well as one form of social media.
+Your brand must have an active registered trademark in each country where you wish to enroll.

 The trademark for your brand must be in the form of a text-based mark or an image-based mark with words, letters, or numbers.
 Depending on where your trademark is registered, eligible trademarks can have different classifications based on their issuing trademark office.